trangnmnguyen/Machine-Learning-Coursera/README.md

 # Machine Learning Coursera

 This is a complete course material from Coursera Machine Learning class.
-The topics mentioned in class covers:
+The topics mentioned in class are:

   * Linear Regression with Multiple Variables
   * Logistic Regression